-Events WS 20/21 2550115 Parametric Optimization 2 SWS Lecture (V) / 💭 Stein WS 20/21 2550116 Übung zu Parametrische Optimierung 2 SWS Practice (Ü) / 💻 Stein, Neumann
+Events WT 20/21 2550115 Parametric Optimization 2 SWS Lecture / Stein WT 20/21 2550116 Übung zu Parametrische 2 SWS Optimierung Practice / 🖥 Stein, Neumann Exams WT 20/21 7900089_WS2021_HK Parametric Optimization Stein

 The assessment of the lecture is a written examination (60 minutes) according to §4(2), 1 of the examination regulation.
+The successful completion of the exercises is required for admission to the written exam.

 The examination is held in the semester of the lecture and in the following semester.